hueodev/pkit-auth/README.md

 ## Getting started

-if you are not using the default pocketbase url you can change in in the Hooks file. you can also add a SMTP server in pocketbase settings if you want email verifecation etc.
+If you are not using the default pocketbase url you can change it in the Hooks file. you can also add a SMTP server in pocketbase settings if you want email verifecation etc.

 To get started, run the following commands: